Best Organic Vitamin C Serum: 5 Clean, Brightening Picks for 2026

 ❌ Cons

-• Can feel slightly tacky until fully dry
+• Can feel slightly tacky until it fully dries

-• Not the most intense option for stubborn discoloration
+• May not be the strongest choice for more stubborn discoloration

 Check Price on Amazon